seeARMS/simple-ls/README.md

 simple-ls
 =========

-A simple C program listing all files (including symbolic links) contained within a directory.
+A simple C program listing all files and directories (including symbolic links) contained within a directory.
-Similar functionality to the linux ls program (except written in >200 lines).
+Similar functionality to the linux ls program (except written in less than 200 lines).

 Instructions
 ------------